Updated: Jun 28, 2021

-One of the oldest civilisations on earth, India is a country with kaleidoscopic varieties and rich cultural and royal history.
-The Mysore palace, once the residence of the Wodeyars is often compared with the Buckingham palace of England.
-Now a museum, the Mysore palace, which is a great example of Indo-Saracenic style of architecture is said to display the largest collection of gold items.
-Mysore palace, also known as the Amba Vilas Palace is now the second most visited monument in India after Tajmahal with over 6 millions of visitors annually.
+One of the oldest civilizations on earth, India is a country with kaleidoscopic varieties and rich cultural and royal history.
+The Mysore Palace, once the residence of the Wodeyars is often compared with the Buckingham Palace of England.
+Now a museum, the Mysore palace, which is a great example of the Indo-Saracenic style of architecture is said to display the largest collection of gold items.
+Mysore palace, also known as the Amba Vilas Palace is now the second most visited monument in India after Tajmahal with over 6 million visitors annually.

 Where is Mysore Palace?

 Mysore palace is located in the South Indian city Mysore also called Mysuru.
 This historic city located in the foothills of Chamundi Hills is a witness to the era of the Wodeyar dynasty and Tipu Sultan.
 Though many of the Wodeyar dynasty monuments were destroyed during Tipu Sultan’s rule, there are still many architectural marvels from the era of the Wodeyar dynasty which still says the rich cultural and architectural richness of that era.